seb-jones/lua-browser-repl/README.md

 Basic Lua Interpreter that runs in the web browser.
 [Try it here](https://seb-jones.github.io/lua-browser-repl/).

-Uses [Emscripten](https://emscripten.org/) to compile the Lua source code into WebAssembly.
+[Emscripten](https://emscripten.org/) is used to compile the Lua source code into WebAssembly.

 ## Compiling